aatmprakash/aatmprakash/README.md

 <h1 align="center">Hi 👋, I'm Aatm prakash</h1>
-<h3 align="center">A passionate Neural Net Researcher & ML Engineer (Student) from India with a keen interest in computer vision and machine learning.
+<h3 align="center">Passionate Neural Net Researcher & ML Engineer (Student)
+from India with a keen interest in computer vision and machine learning.
 I enjoy working on challenging projects that push the boundaries of technology and contribute to real-world problem-solving.
-I'm Curious to learn and study this vast universe thought my skill & love.</h3>
+I'm Curious to learn and study this vast universe thought my skills & love.</h3>

 In this profile, you will find an overview of my skills, experience, and notable projects.
 I invite you to explore and learn more about my work.
 If you have any questions or would like to collaborate, please feel free to reach out.